Asymptotic decay and quasinormal frequencies of scalar and Dirac fields around dilaton-de Sitter black holes: Introduction

 Quasinormal modes of various dilaton-like black holes, including those coupled to the higher curvature corrections, were considered in numerous publications \cite{Ferrari:2000ep,Carson:2020ter,Malybayev:2021lfq,Pani:2009wy,Konoplya:2019hml,Zinhailo:2019rwd,Lopez-Ortega:2009jpx,Kokkotas:2017ymc,Konoplya:2001ji,Fernando:2003wc,Chen:2005rm,Lopez-Ortega:2005obq,Paul:2023eep,Blazquez-Salcedo:2020caw,Pierini:2022eim}.
 At the same time, quasinormal modes of asymptotically de Sitter black holes, unlike asymptotically flat case, govern the evolution of perturbations not only during the intermediate stage, but also at asymptotically late times $t \rightarrow \infty$ \cite{Dyatlov:2011jd,Dyatlov:2010hq,Konoplya:2024ptj}.
 In the asymptotically flat case, the stage of quasinormal ringing is changed by the asymptotic power-law tails.

-Quasinormal modes of a scalar field in the dilaton black hole with de Sitter asymptotic were studied \cite{Konoplya:2022zav}, though with an emphasis to charged and massless scalar field, that is, in the limit when the mass of the field is negligibly small.
-On the other hand a massive term brings qualitatively new features to the quasinormal spectrum, such as long-lived quasinormal modes \cite{Ohashi:2004wr,Konoplya:2017tvu,Churilova:2019qph}, oscillatory asymptotic tails \cite{Zinhailo:2024jzt} or superradiant instability \cite{Konoplya:2008hj}.
-Notice, that perturbations of massless fields may acquire an effective mass term owing to the brane-world scenarios \cite{Seahra:2004fg,Ishihara:2008re} or presence of an external magnetic field \cite{Kokkotas:2010zd}.
+Quasinormal modes of a scalar field in the dilaton black hole with de Sitter asymptotic were studied in \cite{Konoplya:2022zav}, though with an emphasis {on} charged and massless scalar fields, that is, in the limit when the mass of the field is negligibly small.
+On the other hand, a massive term brings qualitatively new features to the quasinormal spectrum, such as long-lived quasinormal modes \cite{Ohashi:2004wr,Konoplya:2017tvu,Churilova:2019qph}, oscillatory asymptotic tails \cite{Zinhailo:2024jzt}, or superradiant instability \cite{Konoplya:2008hj}.
+Notice that perturbations of massless fields may acquire an effective mass term owing to the brane-world scenarios \cite{Seahra:2004fg,Ishihara:2008re} or the presence of an external magnetic field \cite{Kokkotas:2010zd}.

-Here we complement the work \cite{Konoplya:2022zav} in three aspects: First we calculate quasinormal modes of the Dirac massless field as well.
-Then, we study in detail frequencies of a massive scalar field, including the case of large product of the field's mass $\mu$ and black hole mass $M$.
-After all, via the time-domain integration we determine the decay of these fields at asymptotically late times $t \rightarrow \infty$.
-Notice, that the quasinormal modes of a massive scalar field were considered for this black holes were considered also in \cite{Fernando:2016ftj}, though the results obtained there are shown only for $\ell \geq 1$ and some fixed values of the other parameters and, as we will show in our work, the 6th order WKB approach used there suffers from considerable inaccuracy at $\ell=0$ perturbations, which maybe much greater than the effect itself, leading even to senseless results.
+Here we complement the work \cite{Konoplya:2022zav} in three aspects: First, we calculate the quasinormal modes of the massless Dirac field.
+Then, we study in detail the frequencies of a massive scalar field, including the case of a large product of the field's mass $\mu$ and black hole mass $M$.
+Finally, via time-domain integration, we determine the decay of these fields at asymptotically late times $t \rightarrow \infty$.
+Notice that the quasinormal modes of a massive scalar field were considered for these black holes also in \cite{Fernando:2016ftj}, though the results obtained there are shown only for $\ell \geq 1$ and some fixed values of the other parameters.{ Moreover, }as we will show in our work, the 6th order WKB approach used there suffers from considerable inaccuracy for $\ell=0$ perturbations, which may be much greater than the effect itself, leading even to senseless results.

 Our work is organized as follows.
 In sec.
 II we summarize the main information about the theory under consideration, the black hole metric and the wave-like equations for scalar and Dirac fields.
 Sec.
 III is devoted to description of the WKB and time-domain integration methods used in this work.
 Sec.
 IV discusses the obtained numerical data on quasinormal frequencies.
 Finally, in the Conclusion we summarize the obtained results and review open questions.